KerbalScientist/async-verimail/README.md

 Current settings work well with most of the popular email domains like gmail.com, outlook.com, yandex.ru, mail.ru, but some very restrictive MX servers may ban by IP.

+Empirically from many runs, I may say it's safe to run any amount of checks on email domains: gmail.com, outlook.com, yandex.ru, mail.ru.

 ### 1. Import emails from CSV file